cryptohardcore/EpochPass/README.md

-# Hello World App
+# Ethereum OG Score

-A simple Next.js "Hello World" application to be deployed on Vercel.
+A Ghibli-inspired landing page to check your Ethereum OG Score.

 ## Run locally